PolymathicAI/PolymathicAI.github.io/_posts/2025-12-16-aion-search.md

 When it comes to astrophysics, we are producing imaging data at a scale that makes manual interpretation impossible.
 These datasets contain hundreds of millions of galaxy images, and upcoming telescopes will increase this to billions.
 Extracting scientific value from survey datasets has traditionally required human annotation, even in the age of machine learning.
 However, human labelling is often limited to predefined categories and requires substantial time and coordination.
 We need semantic search: the ability to search based on meaning.

-AION-Search uses large language models (LLMs) that can process image data such as GPT-4 to generate captions for unlabeled galaxy images and is the first system to enable meaning-based search across 140-million galaxy images with absolutely no human annotation required.
+AION-Search uses large language models (LLMs) that can process image data, such as GPT-4, to generate captions for unlabeled galaxy images and is the first system to enable meaning-based search across galaxy images with absolutely no human annotation required.
 It allows researchers to search by scientific intent rather than label availability, an essential tool for exploring massive datasets for rare phenomena in which the majority of observed objects may not be cataloged or classified at all.

 ---